 Because of this, only about 10 percent of those eligible enroll in the program according to NPR.
 I opted to skip COBRA when I found my personal plan for about half the cost with the same benefits.

-Part-time job with benefits
+A part-time job with benefits

 Some companies offer health insurance to part-time employees.
 Starbucks, Trader Joe’s, and many others make the list of employers that offer benefits to part-timers.